Chirinos' two-run single completes Rangers' rally in 7-6 win | WHIZ News

 FIRST BASE FOR GAMEL?

-After the Mariners acquired left fielder Denard Span in a trade with Tampa Bay on Friday, manager Scott Servais noted that outfielder Ben Gamel could see action at first base with Healy.
+After the Mariners acquired left fielder Denard Span in a trade with Tampa Bay on Friday, Servais noted that outfielder Ben Gamel could see action at first base with Healy.

 Gamel played one game at first base last season.